dotnet/docs/docs/standard/base-types/backtracking-in-regular-expressions.md

 ### Atomic groups

- The `(?>` *subexpression*`)` language element prevents backtracking into the subexpression.
-Once it has successfully matched, it will not give up any part of its match to subsequent backtracking.
+ The `(?>` *subexpression*`)` language element is an atomic grouping.
+It prevents backtracking into the subexpression.
+Once this language element has successfully matched, it will not give up any part of its match to subsequent backtracking.
 For example, in the pattern `(?>\w*\d*)1`, if the `1` cannot be matched, the `\d*` will not give up any of its match even if that means it would allow the `1` to successfully match.
 Atomic groups can help prevent the performance problems associated with failed matches.

  The following example illustrates how suppressing backtracking improves performance when using nested quantifiers.
 It measures the time required for the regular expression engine to determine that an input string does not match two regular expressions.
 The first regular expression uses backtracking to attempt to match a string that contains one or more occurrences of one or more hexadecimal digits, followed by a colon, followed by one or more hexadecimal digits, followed by two colons.
 The second regular expression is identical to the first, except that it disables backtracking.
 As the output from the example shows, the performance improvement from disabling backtracking is significant.